 So if you’re designing a new site for a client, here’s a best practice tip:

-Build the mobile homepage design first.
+Build a mobile homepage design first.
 Then port that to the non-mobile version of the homepage.
 You’ll find a lighter, more usable design.

 Even better, by starting with the mobile design, you have less to do quality assurance testing on before going live.
 That means you can get a design out faster.